sidebase/docs/content/5.blog/posts/welcome-to-the-new-sidebase-website.md

 Through this switch we hope to make reading our documentation easier and more enjoyable.
 We all know that as good as docs on GitHub may be, a dedicated docs page will always be more enjoyable to read and use!

+We are currently still in the process of transferring all the pages.
+Therefore, some docs may be incomplete, however you can still find them in the respective GitHub repositories.

 While we have already done a lot of work on our docs, we believe we are not finished yet.
 So be on the lookout for new examples, more detailed explanations and much more!